 Talk with People Important to You

-People close to you will want to know general information about your study abroad process as well as information that is specific to your selected program such as the housing, host city, local culture, and courses you plan to take.
-Talk with your loved ones about how you are preparing for your study abroad experience.
+People close to you will want general information about your study abroad process as well as information specific to your selected program (housing, health insurance, the host city and local culture, courses you plan to take, etc.).
+Talk with loved ones about how you're preparing for your experience abroad!
 Here are some examples:

 - Share what you learn during pre-departure orientation about safety and security